mala-project/mala/docs/source/advanced_usage/trainingmodel.rst

 mean squared error between LDOS prediction and actual value.
 From a purely ML point of view, this is fine; however, the correctness of the LDOS itself does not hold much physical virtue.
-Thus, MALA implements physical validation metrics to be accessed before and after the training routine.
+Thus, MALA implements physical validation metrics which can be evaluated for example after the training.

 Specifically, when setting

       .. code-block:: python

-            parameters.running.after_training_metric = "band_energy"
+            parameters.running.final_validation_metric = "band_energy"

 the error in the band energy between actual and predicted LDOS will be calculated and printed before and after network training (in meV/atom).